H.M. “Hash” Hashemian, Ph.D.

 Chief Technical Officer (CTO) and Quality Assurance Manager

-As AMS’ Chief Technical Officer, Mr. Beverly is responsible for all technical developments at AMS and its CHAR Services Division in the areas of cable condition monitoring, performance testing of process instrumentation in nuclear power plants, quality assurance, and related efforts.
+As AMS’ Chief Technical Officer and Quality Assurance Manager, Mr. Beverly is responsible for all technical developments at AMS and its CHAR Services Division in the areas of cable condition monitoring, performance testing of process instrumentation in nuclear power plants, quality assurance, and related efforts.
 Mr. Beverly has worked for AMS since 1987 and has served the company in numerous positions, including Quality Assurance Manager, Chief Engineer, and Technical Assistant to the President.
 He has performed testing and measurements for AMS in more than 50 nuclear plants in the U.S. and Europe.

 An expert in electronic test equipment hardware development, Mr. Beverly has been instrumental in the design and development of several AMS diagnostic test systems produced for the nuclear industry.
 His experience also extends to testing and troubleshooting electrical cables, pressure transmitter static and dynamic performance evaluation, and reactor diagnostics (including core barrel and reactor internal vibration analysis).
 In addition, he holds a patent in the area of rod position indication and rod control systems of nuclear power plants.